jadounrahul/kartsnms/doc/Support/Adding-a-Device.md

 ## Ping Only Device

-You can add ping only devices into LibreNMS through the WebUI or CLI.
+You can add ping only devices into KartsNMS through the WebUI or CLI.
 When adding the device switch the SNMP button to "off".
-Device will be added into LibreNMS as Ping Only Device and will show ICMP Response Graph.
+Device will be added into KartsNMS as Ping Only Device and will show ICMP Response Graph.

 - Hostname: IP address or DNS name.
 - Hardware: Optional you can type in whatever you like.